Chelsea Joy Eats

 Molasses and a homemade spice blend give the waffles their warm gingerbread flavor.
 Use my tip for light, fluffy, crispy waffles to make these even more of a treat!

 These waffles are gluten free, dairy free, paleo, and vegetarian.
-This breakfast pairs well with apple butter, pumpkin butter, or a simple drizzle of maple syrup!
+This breakfast pairs well with stovetop apple butter, 20-minute pumpkin butter, or a simple drizzle of maple syrup!

 Stack of gluten free waffles on a vintage plate with cinnamon sticks and star anise